Kyouma960/HomeServer/README.md

 External storage is highly recommended for storing large video libraries.
+Keep your Raspberry Pi updated: bash
+Copy code
+sudo apt update && sudo apt upgrade -y
+Troubleshooting
+Video lag on Plex/Jellyfin: Ensure you're using a fast connection and try transcoding the video to a lower resolution for smoother playback.
+Steam Link connection issues: Make sure both the Pi and your PC are on the same network and firewall rules allow traffic.
+Moonlight not pairing: Verify that NVIDIA GameStream is enabled on your PC.
-Keep your Raspberry Pi updated: bash sudo apt update && sudo apt upgrade -y
+With this setup, you'll have a fully functional home server for both media and game streaming on your Raspberry Pi! sudo apt update && sudo apt upgrade -y
 Troubleshooting
 Video lag on Plex/Jellyfin: Ensure you're using a fast connection and try transcoding the video to a lower resolution for smoother playback.